techacolyte42/public-relations/WilsonConnorResume.md

 	command without an open reference but am aware of their usefulness.

 * Emacs
-  - I love it, I hate it, please help.

 ## Etc

 * LaTeX
-  - Prefered to MS Word or equivalents, used for PDF version of this resume.
+  - Used for PDF version of this resume.

 * Git